kwanlowe/php-oci8/README.md

         docker run -d -P -p 8080:80 --name php-oci8 -v html:/var/www/html -i centos-php-oci

-TODO:
+## TODO

 * Deal with logs
 * Proper oci_connect example.
 This is pending me setting up an Oracle server :>.

-Notes:
+## Notes

-Instead of copying the RPMs to the image and installing, you can also make them available over the web and install via:
+* Instead of copying the RPMs to the image and installing, you can also make them available over the web and install via:

  	yum -y install http://path/to/xxx.rpm

-You may also opt to use a tnsnames.ora file.
+* You may also opt to use a tnsnames.ora file.
 To do so, copy the tnsnames.ora to the appropriate path.